Identifying Hazards and Communicating Risks

 Health risk = hazard x exposure x susceptibility.

-Once an environmental cause is suspected, the physician should take a detailed environmental history to identify all hazards the patient may have been exposed to, as shown in the box “Taking an environmental history”.
+Once an environmental cause is suspected, the physician should take a detailed environmental history to identify potentially pertinent hazards the patient may have been exposed to, as shown in the box “Taking an environmental history”.
 All of the patient’s activities and environments should be explored.
 The chronology of events, patient’s proximity to the presumed source, and whether or not other people are affected should be explored for evidence that supports or discounts the hypothesis of an environmental cause (i.e., establishing Time, Place, and Person).

-Taking an environmental history1
+Taking an environmental history3

 - Community or neighbourhood sources of hazard: pollution; industry; waste storage